alabou/bcp-006-01/docs/NMOS With H.264.md

 - [ST 2110-21 Sender Type](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#st-2110-21-sender-type)
   If the Sender complies with the traffic shaping and delivery timing requirements for ST 2110-22, it MUST include the `st2110_21_sender_type` attribute.

-- [ ] TODO: Indicate that the bit-rate SHALL comply with assocaited declaration within the bitstream, if any (ex. hrd_parameters of the bitstream).

 An example Sender resource is provided in the [Examples](../examples/).

-A Sender MUST produces an H.264 bitstream that is compliant with the profile and level declared in the stream's associated SDP transport file.
+The H.264 encoder of a Sender MUST produces an H.264 bitstream that is compliant with the `profile-level-id` declared in the stream's associated SDP transport file.

-A Sender MUST provide initial active parameter sets in the `sprop-parameter-sets` parameter of the stream's associated SDP transport file, compliant with the declared profile and level.
-The initial active parameter sets SHALL comply with the Flow associated with the Sender on activation and the related parameters of the `fmtp=` attribute of the SDP transport file.
-A Sender MAY provide many out-of-band parameter sets (active and inactive) in `sprop-parameter-sets` parameter.

-- [ ] A Receiver SHALL know as much as a Controller about a stream.
-As there is a mandatiry Flow associated with a Sender that SHALL be an initial active parameter sets delcared in the SDP transport file for the Receiver.

 ## H.264 IS-04 Receivers